 Shooting victims have also been reported this week during a Fat Tuesday concert in New Orleans, at shopping malls in Cleveland and Memphis, near an elementary school in California – and at a university cafeteria in Toronto, Canada.

 Finally, Gun Crisis Reporting Project founding partner and photojournalist Joseph Kaczmarek came in a close second for regional Photographer of the Year honors from the National Press Photographers Association, in recognition of his work in 2013.
 Kaczmarek finished ahead of many newspaper, wire service and freelance photographers from Delaware, the District of Columbia, Maryland, New Jersey, Pennsylvania, Virginia, West Virginia.
 We don’t celebrate anything except gun violence reduction, but we appreciate the media recognition, professional and community honors that have followed our efforts.

-If you want to get involved in gun violence reduction in Philadelphia, please consider volunteering with or donating to one of the organizations under our Network tab.
+If you want to get involved in gun violence reduction in Philadelphia, please consider volunteering your time or making a donation to one of the organizations listed under our Network tab at the top of this site.
 If you would like us to add your group to our list, please email us at firstname.lastname@example.org.